opencomputeproject/ocp-diag-core/ocpdiag/g3doc/hardware_interface.md

 freshness: { owner: 'yuanlinw' reviewed: '2021-09-20' }
 *-->

-This page describes how to define and use the Meltan Hardware Interface.
+This page describes how to define and use the OCPDiag Hardware Interface.

 ## Overview